AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

      - Cloud Network(s) from "Subnets" section of "#3: Tunnel Interface Configuration"

 #.
-At Azure portal, go to "Local network gateways" page.
+At the Azure portal, go to the "Local network gateways" page.
 Enter the following information to create a local network gateway:

      - Name: Enter a local gateway name (e.g. AVX-GW)